 1 Great Place to Stay: Loews Boston Hotel

-A former police department headquarters (make sure you tell the kids to be on their best behavior), Loews Boston Hotel is a crisply-renovated hotel in a classic building.
-It’s in a great location, just a five-minute walk to Back Bay Station and five minutes from the Public Garden and Boston Common.
-They offer adjoining rooms, fabulous bathrooms, and free coffee in the lobby.
-Check out the Loews Loves Kids program during your visit, through which you can request to borrow a stroller, car seat, and toys, and, for older kids, a lending library of video and board games and a guide of teen-friendly local activities and shopping.
+Also, check out the Loews Loves Kids program during your visit.
+You can request to borrow a stroller, car seat, and toys, and, for older kids, a lending library of video and board games and a guide of teen-friendly local activities and shopping.
 Website: https://www.loewshotels.com/boston-hotel

 1 Great Place to Eat: “Chowda” and Chocolate Chips at Faneuil Hall Marketplace

-You may find that you return to Faneuil Hall again and again during your visit to Boston.
-The wide range of choices in this massive food hall pretty much guarantees the kids will find something they want to eat and you won’t be stuck eating pizza at every meal.
+You may find that you return to Faneuil Hall again and again during your visit to Boston with kids.
+Thanks to the wide range of choices in this massive food you won’t be stuck eating pizza at every meal.
 And it is in a historical site (OK, that one isn’t much of a reach—you are in Boston, after all).
-Faneuil Hall was built in 1742 and was the site of many of the nation’s famous speeches, including those of Frederick Douglass and Samuel Adams.
+Faneuil Hall was the site of many of the nation’s famous speeches; perhaps most noteworthy are those by Frederick Douglass and Samuel Adams.

 When in Boston, you’ll need to try Boston clam chowder and Boston Chowda Company serves one of the best.
 You can also get Maine lobsta—I mean lobster—rolls, New England pot pies, and sandwiches and wraps.
 And since you’re in the great food court that is Faneuil Hall, dessert is only steps away.
 Don’t miss the scrumptious chocolate chip cookies at the Chipyard.
 Website: www.bostonchowda.com and www.chipyard.com